rajabishek/swift-essentials/manuscript/03_xml.md

 To parse an xml file in iOS we can make use of the NSXMLParser class from the foundation framework.
 We will be working with an xml data that represents food menu so lets say that our table view controller class is called FoodTableViewController.

 ## Downloading the XML data
 The first thing that we have to do is download the XML data from the web.
-Lets use this simple XML file that represents a food menu.
 The NSURLSession class and related classes provide an API for downloading content.

 ```swift
 func refreshData() {